Quenched limits for the fluctuations of transient random walks in random environment on Z: Notation and main results

 Finally, recall the definition of the Wasserstein metric $W^1$ between probability measures $\mu,\nu$ on $\R$:

 where the infimum is taken over all couplings $(X,Y)$ with marginals $\mu$ and $\nu$.
-We will denote by $\W(X,Y)$ the $W^1$ distance between the laws of random variables $X$ and $Y$ conditional to $\omega$, i.e.~between the ``quenched distributions'' of $X$ and $Y$.
+We will denote by $\W(X,Y)$ the $W^1$ distance between the laws of random variables~$X$ and $Y$ conditional to $\omega$, that is, between the ``quenched distributions'' of $X$ and $Y$.

 Let us emphasize that the following results, which describe the quenched law of $\tau(x)$ in terms of the environment, can be stated in different ways, depending on the applications we have in mind, either practical or theoretical.
-We give two variants and mention that the following results hold for any $\kappa \in (0,2)$ (so that the sub-ballistic regime is also included, even though a finer study was led for $\kappa\in(0,1)$ in~\cite{aging}).
+We give two variants and mention that the following results hold for any $\kappa\in(0,2)$ (so that the sub-ballistic regime is also included, even though a finer study was led for $\kappa\in(0,1)$ in~\cite{aging}).

-\begin{theorem} Under assumptions ({\it a}) and ({\it b}) we have
+\begin{theorem} Under assumptions \textup{(a)} and \textup{(b)} we have

-with $\egb_p:=\eg_p-1$, where $(\eg_p)_p$ are i.i.d.\ exponential random variables of parameter~1 independent of $\omega$; the terms $E_\omega[\tau(e_p,e_{p+1})]$ can be made explicit (see (\ref{eqn:zeitouni_e}) in the Preliminaries), and $n(x)$ may be replaced by $\left\lfloor\frac{x}{E[e_1]}\right\rfloor$. \end{theorem}
+with $\egb_p:=\eg_p-1$, where $(\eg_p)_p$ are i.i.d. exponential random variables of parameter~$1$ independent of $\omega$; the terms $E_\omega[\tau(e_p,e_{p+1})]$ can be made explicit $[$see $(\ref {eqnzeitounie})$ in the Preliminaries$]$, and $n(x)$ may be replaced by $ \lfloor\frac{x}{E[e_1]} \rfloor$. \end{theorem}

-\begin{theorem} Under assumptions ({\it a}) and ({\it b}), for every $\delta>0$ and $\eps>0$, if $x$ is large enough, we may enlarge the probability space so as to introduce i.i.d.~random variables $\widehat{Z}=(\widehat{Z}_{p})_{p\geq 0}$ such that
+\begin{theorem} Under assumptions \textup{(a)} and \textup{(b)}, for every $\delta>0$ and $\eps>0$, if~$x$ is large enough, we may enlarge the probability space so as to introduce i.i.d. random variables $\widehat {Z}=(\widehat{Z}_{p})_{p\geq0}$ such that

 where $C_U\defeq E[\rho_0^\kappa\log\rho_0]E[e_1](C_K)^2$, and